 - 57. Operators in California are required to report production volumes of crude oil and natural gas to CalGEM, which maintains records of production rates for individual wells from 1977 to the present.
-This information is available for the wells at the Site.
-25 - 58.
-All of the wells at the Site were completed and in operation prior to 1977.
+This information is available for the well at the Site. - 58.
+The well at the Site was completed and in operation prior to 1977.
 This Study estimates annual production rates prior to 1977 by backcasting production rates of well fluids utilizing type-curves derived from available production data.
 Type-curves are developed using standard engineering calculations applied in oil and gas reservoir management, using historical data from operating wells.
-26 This standard approach assumes that characteristics of the reservoir dictate production rates evident in the typecurves.27
+This standard approach assumes that characteristics of the reservoir dictate production rates evident in the type-curves.

-25 CalGEM Production Records.
+&lt;sup>26 CalGEM Production Records.